-Where do we change and how do we get in?
+Where do we change and how do we get to the pool?

 Girls’/Boys’ Rooms – Children under the age of 6 may accompany their parents into either room as dictated by the gender of the parent.
 Children ages 6 and up must use the locker room appropriate to their own gender.
 Adults may not enter unless accompanied by a child.

 Women’s/Men’s Rooms – Children are not permitted into the adult locker room.